-Loved Baby: 31 Devotions to Help You Grieve and Cherish Your Child After Pregnancy Loss will be available on October 2nd!
+Loved Baby: 31 Devotions to Help You Grieve and Cherish Your Child After Pregnancy Loss will be available everywhere on October 2nd!
+It’s already being called “raw & real” and “a must-read.”
+Holley Gerth, Lori Ennis of Still Standing Magazine, and Star Legacy Foundation were all early supporters of this book and the contents.

 I’m praying for all the women who have to grasp the contents. & I’m giving big praises to all the women (and men!) who shared their hearts with me.
-Their words glitter these pages, too.
+Their words glitter the pages of this book, too.

 ABOUT LOVED BABY